codacy/chart/docs/configuration/integrations/bitbucket-server.md

     -   **Consumer Name:** Name of the consumer.
 For example, `Codacy`.
     -   **Public Key:** Enter the `consumerPublicKey` generated previously.

-    The rest of the fields should be left blank.
+    The remaining fields should be left blank.

     ![Bitbucket Server incomming authentication](images/bitbucket-server-incoming-authentication.png)